lucbouchard1/lucbouchard1.github.io/src/projects/jupyter.md

 ## JupyterLab Native

 Recently, Project Jupyter has been developing their next generation development environment, [JupyterLab](https://github.com/jupyterlab/jupyterlab).
-Starting in the summer of 2017, I've been developing the native version of this app using [electron](https://electron.atom.io/).
+Over the summer of 2017, I worked developing the native version of this app using [electron](https://electron.atom.io/).
 You can find the github page for the project [here](https://github.com/jupyterlab/jupyterlab_app).

 ![JupyterLab Native](./assets/jupyternative.png)
 *<center>The JupyterLab Native Logo</center>*